 - adhere to environmental standards (emissions limits, the duty to report, preventative and remedial measures).

-Integrated pollution prevention and control (IPPC) is a special administrative procedure only compulsory for certain types of business structure.
+Integrated pollution prevention and control (IPPC) is a special administrative procedure that is compulsory only for certain types of business structure.

 More information on environmental issues is available here:

-Grants, guaranteed loans, soft loans, tax advantages and other economic aid mechanisms have been set up to encourage business to comply with environmental laws.
+Grants, guaranteed loans, soft loans, tax advantages and other economic aid mechanisms have been set up to encourage businesses to comply with environmental laws.